Thomas Lodge (Lord Mayor of London): Alderman and Sheriff

 Lodge was among the Merchant Adventurers and Merchants of the Staple co-opted as signatories to the Letters Patent for the Limitation of the Crown on 21 June 1553.
 Following the proclamation of Queen Mary on 19 July, he was among the proposers of John Machell as alderman for the Vintry ward, made vacant by the transfer of William Hewett to Candlewick on 18 July, and Machell was sworn on 20 July.
 Three days later George Barne named Thomas Offley to be a Sheriff for the coming year, and Lodge, who was then in Flanders and not yet an alderman, was chosen by the Commons on 1 August to serve as Sheriff with him.
 The death of Stephen Kirton made way for Lodge's election as alderman to the Cheap ward on 23 August, but he was not sworn until 24 October, after the swearing of the Sheriffs at Michaelmas and the Coronation of Queen Mary on 1 October 1553.
 William Hewett therefore served as Sheriff with Offley for the year 1553–54.

 Lodge became Master of the Grocers' Company for his first term in 1554–55.

 Lodge engaged in foreign trade in Antwerp, and was an enterprising supporter of schemes for opening new markets in distant countries.
 On 25 November 1553 a sum of £15,426.
 19s.
 1d. sterling was paid to him and other merchants in consideration of money advanced to the Queen by them at Antwerp.
-In 1555 he was one of the 24 named Assistants to the Governor and Consuls in Queen Mary's Charter to the Company of Merchant Adventurers to New Lands (Muscovy Company).
+In 1555 he was one of the 24 named Assistants to the Governor and Consuls in Queen Mary I's Charter to the Company of Merchant Adventurers to New Lands (Muscovy Company).
 He received Mary's thanks in a letter dated from Richmond 9 August 1558, for his willingness to become surety for redeeming Sir Henry Palmer, prisoner in France.

 Lodge was principal mourner, and his brother-in-law John Machell (husband of Joan, Anne Lodge's sister) second mourner, at the funeral of William Laxton in August 1556, in the late summer of Machell's shrievalty, and both were overseers of Laxton's will.
 Lodge and Dame Joan Laxton were therefore involved in the making of Laxton's grave in the violated and dis-endowed Keble chantry in St Mary Aldermary, where both were later buried.
 Lodge and Dame Joan worked with the Grocers' Company for Laxton's will in the foundation of Oundle School, and Lodge continued to occupy under lease a house on the Cornhill, London which was among the school's endowments, into the 1570s.